GDKsoftware/win32diskimager/README.txt

 *  Lack of reformat capabilities.
 *  Lack of file compression support
-*  Lack of an installer.
+*  Does not work with USB Floppy drives.

 These are being looked into for future releases.